Margaret Truman, Mystery Writer

 A complete list of Margaret Truman’s books can be found here: https://www.fantasticfiction.com/t/margaret-truman.
 Thirty of them are mysteries; ten are non-fiction.

 Read more about Margaret Truman here: https://www.trumanlibrary.gov/education/trivia/margaret-truman-daniel.

-The restaurant is very popular managing to be both plush and cozy while providing excellent service.
+The restaurant is very popular managing to be both plush and cozy, with a pub-like ambiance, while providing excellent service.
 It’s a great place for a small informal celebration, a business lunch, or anytime dip into living history.